Trend-io/frontEndCodingExercise/README.md

 Same as influencerData_500.json but with a lot more entries

 ## User Story
-As a brand of Trend, I'd like to have a way to sort through your content creators such that I can filter the results based on the following attributes:
+As a brand of Trend, I'd like to have a way to filter the results based on the following attributes:
 - Skillsets
 - Gender
 - Previous paid experience